dtimmers/docker_and_kubernetes/README.md

-# Docker and Kubernet: The Complete Guide
+# Docker and Kubernetes: The Complete Guide

 I'm following the Udemy course [Docker and Kubernet: The Complete Guide](https://www.udemy.com/course/docker-and-kubernetes-the-complete-guide/) and keep track of my progress here.
-The end-goal of the course is to build a simple dockerized Flask web application that runs on AWS including an CI/CD pipeline running on Github and Travis CI.
+The end-goal of the course is to build a simple dockerized Node.js web application that runs on AWS including an CI/CD pipeline running on Github and Travis CI.
+Instead of Node.js I will be using Flask to create the web server backend.

 The code in this project is organized as follows: